-The Catapult activity is great for planning and preparing for an upcoming challenge.
-With a simple metaphor, this activity guides the participants to look at the challenge from three perspectives: the person facing the challenge, the challenge itself, and the organization people engage in to overcome the challenge.
+The Catapult is great for planning and preparing for an upcoming challenge.
+With a simple metaphor, this activity guides participants to look at the challenge from three perspectives: the person facing the challenge, the challenge itself, and people’s organization to overcome the challenge.

-- Draw the catapult, with the person flying and the mountain ahead.
+- Draw a catapult with a person flying and a mountain ahead.

-- Ask the participants to write notes for each of the three areas
+- Ask participants to write notes for each of the three areas:

-- The catapult: notes related to the organization preparing people to overcome the challenge,
+* The catapult: notes related to the organization people engage in to overcome the challenge.

 - Conversation about the notes.
 Consider guiding the conversation by connecting related notes from the three areas.

-Note on the photo above the nirvana or magic land behind the mountain (colored post its on the right of the picture).
-The catapult activity builds up on the assumption that people are trying to reach the magic place, the nirvana.
-If the nirvana is not clear, please consider running an activity for defining it (such as Defining Nirvana) .
+Note on the image the nirvana behind the mountain (colored sticky notes at the right side of the picture).
+The catapult activity builds up on the assumption that people are trying to reach the magic place, the nirvana, and as such it helps the team find out the steps to get there.
+If the nirvana is not clear, consider running the first part of the Path to Nirvana activity.

 We recommend that you play this YouTube video as an opening bang for this activity.